NikollbibajNoah/auth-server/README.md

 ## OAuth 2.0
 The auth server supports the OAuth 2.0 flow for logging in via providers such as Google, GitHub, Facebook, etc. After a successfull redirect-based login, the user is stored in the database without a password.
-> [!NOTE]
-> Currently the auth server only supports Google and Github OAuth 2.0, but additional providers can be added.

 The login endpoints for supported providers are:
 `http://localhost:8080/auth/google`